 The poor state of a roadway can lead to a variety of accidents, mostly as a result of the fact that it creates an enormous hazard for drivers.
 Drivers often attempt to avoid situations that may lead to serious accidents, such as potholes or pools of water.
 Some of the most common hazards caused by poorly maintained roads can include:

 - Sudden driver maneuvers

 Construction zones are one of the most dangerous road hazards in Philadelphia and other cities in Pennsylvania.
 Signage that is confusing, narrowing lanes, moving equipment, traffic cones, and workers on the road all pose a threat to motorists.
 Unwary drivers can experience rear-end accidents in construction zones due to lowered speed limits.
 Speeding or careless driving is a common cause of automobile accidents in construction zones.
 When lanes are narrowed down, drivers may drive on the shoulder or speed through the construction site, which could endanger workers and other road users.
 Heavy equipment and work crews are frequently involved in accidents that result in serious injuries or death.
 Contractors and government agencies in charge of construction zones may be held liable for accidents if warning signs and other precautionary measures are not taken.

 Contact a Pennsylvania Road Hazard Accident Lawyer Near You

-If you need to obtain legal advice in Philadelphia, PA, The Pearce Law Firm, Personal Injury and Accident Lawyers P.C. is here to help.
-For a free consultation and case assessment, contact us or call (215)488-7287.
+If you need to obtain legal advice in Philadelphia, Pennsylvania, The Pearce Law Firm, Personal Injury & Accident Lawyers P.C. are here to help.
+For a free consultation and case assessment, contact the unsafe road conditions accident lawyers in Philadelphia, PA today or call (215)488-7287.